Dehumidifier Buying Guide

 Energy Usage

 Like all appliances, different dehumidifiers use different amounts of energy for operation.
-Typical dehumidifiers can use anywhere from 50 to 800 watts.
+Typical dehumidifiers can use anywhere from 50 to 800 watts of power.
 (For comparison sake, a typical lamp uses about 60 watts, while a typical computer uses about 365 watts).
-Danby, Alen, Soleus, and Haier dehumidifiers are all energy-star compliant for low energy costs.
+Danby, Soleus, and Santa Fe dehumidifiers are all Energy Star compliant for lower energy costs.
+Santa Fe dehumidifiers, in particular, are the most energy-efficient dehumidifiers available, with some exceeding Energy Star minimum requirements by as much as 50%.
+This can make a large impact on your yearly power bill.
+For a good comparison, particularly between larger dehumidifiers, look for the Energy Factor.
+The higher this number, the better, as it tells how many pints or liters of water are extracted per kilowatt hour of electricity consumed.

 Dehumidifier Noise